KatherineMichel/digital-commonplace/README.md

 https://requests.readthedocs.io/en/master/ | Requests: HTTP for Humans™ — Requests 2.23.0 documentation
 pyanalyze - Engineering at Quora - Quora https://www.tutorialspoint.com/python/os_walk.htm | Python os.walk() Method - Tutorialspoint

+https://twitter.com/Podcast__init__/status/1267634528740311041 | Podcast.__init__ on Twitter: "Do you wish you could extend the life of your Python 2 projects?
+Then check out Tauthon!
+In this episode Naftali Harris shares his work on the fork of Python 2 that backports fun and useful features from Python 3. https://t.co/m2kmgv8EcJ" / Twitter

 GitHub Metrics